lcroberts/blog-site/content/blog/host-a-static-site.md

-#+Title: Making and Hosting a Static Site (The Hard Way)
++++
-#+date: [2023-08-10 Thu]
+title = "Making and Hosting a Static Site (The Hard Way)" author = ["Logan Roberts"] date = 2023-08-10T00:00:00-04:00 categories = ["Tutorial"] tags = ["Linux", "Server Admin"] draft = false toc = true
-#+lastmod: [2024-07-06 Sat]
++++

-#+categories[]: Tutorial
+> Edit as of January 12, 2024: I have switched over to hosting on
-#+tags[]: Linux ServerAdmin
+> github pages.
+While this was a great experience to go through and I learned a
-#+toc: true
+> lot, I have not been as diligent maintaining it as I would have liked and the

-#+BEGIN_QUOTE
+> site occasionally had ssl issues.
+Sometimes it's best to do things the hard way

-Edit as of January 12, 2024: I have switched over to hosting on github pages.
-While this was a great experience to go through and I learned a lot, I have not been as diligent maintaining it as I would have liked and the site occasionally had ssl issues.
-Sometimes it's best to do things the hard way for the learning experience and then switch to the easy way to avoid problems.
+> for the learning experience and then switch to the easy way to avoid problems.

-As of July 6, 2024 I have also moved over to the hugo static site generator as well.
+>

-#+END_QUOTE
+> As of July 6, 2024 I have also moved over to the hugo static site generator as well.

 This is a guide on making a website using a static site generator and self-hosting it on a VPS.
 It'll also walk through getting a domain, setting up